Sound bar vs. 3.1 home theatre

 Find the right gear for you

 A sound bar can be an excellent option for greatly improved sound with a small footprint, but it’s not the only one.
 You can have a 3.1 system without sacrificing a lot of floor space, especially if you opt for a nice pair of bookshelf speakers.
-If you’re still on the fence about what type of system would work best in your space, our advisors can help.
-Call, email, or chat with us today.
+If you’re still on the fence about what type of system would work best in your space, read our small home theater ideas article.
+And then give our advisors a call at 1-800-555-7088.